130+ Python Interview Questions and Answers (2026 Updated)

 5. What is the purpose of the bytes() function?

-6. Where will you use while instead of for?
+6. When would you use a while loop instead of a for loop?

 7. What is the common difference between xrange and range in Python?

-The range() returns a list of integers, while the xrange() returns a generator object.
-A range() keeps the entire list of elements in memory, but xrange() only keeps one element at a time.
+The range() function returns a list of integers, while xrange() returns an xrange object.
+A range() keeps the entire list of elements in memory, whereas xrange() generates one element at a time.

-Arithmetic operations can be performed with the help of range() which is not possible with the help of xrange().
+Arithmetic operations can be performed with the help of range(), which is not possible with xrange().
 Also, xrange() is not supported in Python 3.

 8. What is the use of help() and dir() functions?